quad/bt/doc/cookbook/1-onestep.md

   * A terminal

-I bet you got one laying around your desktop somewhere.
+I bet you got one laying around your desktop.

 ## Preparation